 A Boy's Own tale

 Birth of probably England's greatest all-round sportsman, and a man whose life was like a Boy's Own story.
-The legendary CB Fry received an Oxford Blue for football, cricket and athletics (he broke the world long-jump record while at university), and as well as playing football for his country (and being in an FA Cup-winning side) he won 26 Test caps.
+The legendary CB Fry received an Oxford Blue for football, cricket and athletics (he broke the British long-jump record, and equalled the world record), and as well as playing football for his country (and making the FA Cup final with Southampton in 1902) he won 26 Test caps.
 He was a princely batsman, who did most of his work off the back foot and on the leg side; he and Ranjitsinhji, his great friend, were cornerstones of Sussex cricket, and Fry scored 2000 runs in a season six times.
 He later stood as a Liberal candidate for Parliament, became a successful journalist and author, and was offered the Kingdom of Albania.
 He died in Hampstead in 1956.

 Fractious, farcical fare in Jamaica, where India lost the deciding fourth Test to West Indies by 10 wickets, even though India only lost 11 wickets themselves in the whole match.
 That's because a series of batsmen were forced to retire hurt because of some venomous short-pitched bowling from Michael Holding and Wayne Daniel.
 Injuries to Anshuman Gaekwad, Gundappa Viswanath and Brijesh Patel meant that, in the second innings, Srinivas Venkataraghavan (Test average: 11) came in at No. 5.
 India used all 17 members of their touring party at some stage of the match.
 Just to rub salt in their wounds, one of the subs, Surinder Amarnath, had to be rushed to hospital with appendicitis on the fourth day.